Oleksandra2/DevCyan/tutorials/luigi-getting-started-hotpink/luigi-getting-started-dev-cyan.md

 ---
-title: Introduction to Luigi dev-cyan upd
+title: Introduction to Luigi dev-cyan upd2
 description: Learn about the basic architecture and terminology of the Luigi micro-frontend framework, and learn what you will build in the next tutorial steps.
 auto_validation: true
 time: 5